rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 - The workflow definition (yaml / json)
 - The data input schema (json)
-- The data output schema (json) - common for all workflows in the context of the orchestrator
+- The data output schema (json) - common for all workflows in the context of the Orchestrator
 - The application.properties - for configuration
 - The secret.properties - for sensitive information
 - The required spec files for interacting with the external services